Abdallah-Dundalk/MS1/readme.md

 - All other information provided on the site was researched on from history.com youtube.com and space.com.

 ### Acknowledgements
 -  Many thanks to Gurjot Singh for helping me by providing me with ideas, and espacially for making himself available at short notice and taking plenty of time to go through different aspects of the project.
+ - Many thanks to the entire Code Institute Team for all their help!